Did you know that Paleo wine is hard to come by?

 Table of Contents

-If you are mindful of sugar, you can simply look at the ingredients and nutritional label of everything you consume and check how much is there.
+If you are mindful about sugar consumption, you can simply look at the ingredients and nutritional label of whatever you consume to see how much is there.
 But not when it comes to sugar in wine.

 The wine industry has spent millions of dollars lobbying to keep contents labeling off of wine.
 Wine is the only major food group without a contents label.
-(They do not want you to know what’s in it!)
+(That’s because they do not want you to know what’s in it!)

 Reading Food Labels